Things to do in Hong Kong with kids: Attractions for a family vacation

 While this doesn’t sound like a great place for young children, our preschooler and toddler loved seeing the fossils in the Prehistoric Hong Kong gallery and the area’s flora and fauna in the Natural Environment gallery.
 Climbing into the iconic double-decker tram and walking through the old shops in the ‘Birth & Early Growth of the City’ gallery were the highlight of the trip for them.

 The museum shop offers a nice selection of souvenirs and books set in Hong Kong for both adults and children.
 The admission to the permanent exhibition is free for everyone.
-On Tuesdays, the museum is closed.

 Big Buddha and Lantau Island